maxlareo/ansible-cumuluslinux/README.md

 To manage Cumulus Linux interfaces configuration with Ansible, I coded a lookup plugin to be able to construct the variables from a hash and it will recursivly read the nested hash to transform the hash into a list of strings.

-Every depth into the cl_interfaces var will be added to the nclu command like that:
+Every depth into the variables will be added to the nclu command like that:

 var:
 ```